MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 Budget period setup at organization level would be available for consumption at a project level.
 However based on a specific project needs a project manager can override the organization budget period config at a project level, to cater to a specific project needs.

-## Budget period setup at Organization level
+## Budget period setup at an Organization level

 To setup a budget period at an organization level, follow these steps.